-The majority of malicious code we see uses some form of encoding to prevent detection.
+The majority of Drupal malware we see uses some form of encoding to prevent detection.
 Aside from premium components that use encoding to protect their authentication mechanism, it’s very rare to see encoding in the official Drupal repository.

 If you were blacklisted by Google, McAfee, Yandex (or any other web spam authorities), you can request a review after the hack has been fixed.
 Google is now limiting known repeat offenders to one review request every 30 days.
-Be sure your site is clean before requesting a review!
+Be sure all Drupal malware is removed before requesting a review!

 For more details on how to remove website security warnings, read our guide explaining how to remove the Google blacklist.

 To remove malware warnings on your hacked Drupal site:

 With the Sucuri Platform, we submit blacklist review requests on your behalf.
 This helps ensure your site is absolutely ready for review.
 Some reviews, however, such as web spam hacks as a result of manual actions, can take up to two weeks.

 In this final step, you will learn how to fix the issues that caused your Drupal hack in the first place.
 You will also perform essential steps to enhance the security of your Drupal site.

 Outdated software is one of the leading causes of Drupal getting hacked, and it is important to remove any known vulnerable extensions.
 Though Drupal uses a secure hashing algorithm to prevent passwords from being hacked, it’s always a good idea to reset passwords to ensure you are not reinfected if hackers gained access to your credentials.